Soliiwir/map-app/Campus spec_design.md

 - **Map Integration:** The app uses Mapbox SDK to display the campus map, markers and routes.
 - **Framework:** React Native is used to build a cross-platform mobile application with JavaScript as the programing language.

-### Backend
-- **Framework:** Node.js to handle application logic and APIs.
-- **API:** calculate shortest path, ETA and travel distance from users location to destination.

 ### Data Storage
-- **Firebase:** It will be used to store real-time data management of campus buildings.
+- **Firebase:** Used for real-time storage and retrieval of campus building data.

 ### Infrastructure  as Codem (IaC)
-- **Terraform, Ansible  :** Will use both to provision  and manage infrastructure.
+- **Terraform  :** Used to provision provision  and manage infrastructure.

 ### Continuous  Integration/Continuous Delivery (CI/CD)
-- **GitHub Action:** Use it to automate testing, integration and deployment of all changes made.
+- **GitHub Action:** Used to automate testing, bulding and deployment of application.